 All tobacco products must be approved for marketing in the U.S. by the FDA.
 Tobacco products may be:

-A cGMP quality management system (QMS) must, therefore be in place at all tobacco facilities to consistently manufacture, package, label, hold, distribute, and test tobacco products and ensure the FDA approved finished product specification has been met.
+A cGMP quality management system (QMS) must be in place for compliance with the proposed TPMPs.
 The QMS is the formal, documented system that dictates all controlled processes and procedures to obtain and consistently maintain product quality and regulatory compliance.
 This cGMP QMS will be assessed upon an FDA on-site inspection, Remote Regulatory Assessment (RRA), Remote Interactive Evaluation (RIE), or Pre-Approval Inspection (PAI) for new tobacco products.

 TLC Regulatory and Laboratory Consulting can provide assistance to clients with the development, improvement, and implementation of a cGMP QMS, and all preparation efforts for an FDA assessment and communications thereof.